GIFT City: History

 Prime Minister Narendra Modi in 2017 at the India International Exchange inauguration ceremony in GIFT City.

 On 15 December 2011, The Economic Times reported city officials in GIFT were inviting companies from Singapore that wished to expand but could not do so due to a lack of land in Singapore to open their businesses in GIFT.
 Investments from banks, private equity companies, insurance companies and asset management companies were considered.

 On 26 December 2011, The Times of India reported China's technology giant Huawei was likely to provide technology to GIFT.
 According to Eric Yu, president, of enterprise business of Huawei India, this technology included networks, data centres and surveillance.

 On 2 October 2014, NetIndian reported a new World Trade Centre would be set up in GIFT City as per an agreement between the World Trade Centre India Services Council (WTCS) and GIFT City Ltd. It would be completed within four years.

 BSE Broker's Forum planned to invest ₹1.2 billion to build a commercial tower to set up back-office operations.
 They were allocated 300000 sqft to develop the commercial tower with the likelihood of setting up an exchange office.

 According to The Times of India on 18 October 2014, the Bangalore-based Brigade Group would invest ₹5 billion over the next few years to develop 1.1 e6sqft of built-up area with a future option of investing another ₹6 billion to develop 1.7 e6sqft.

 In November 2018, The Wire reported the Government of Gujarat State would buy out the 50% stake of beleaguered Infrastructure Leasing & Financial Services (IL&FS) in the GIFT City to minimize delays to the project.
 In June, 2020, IL&FS concluded sale of its stake in GIFT-City for ₹320 million equity value to the state government.

 According to Business Standard, OPS Fund Services, a subsidiary of OPS Global, Singapore, received a license to open in the International Financial Service Centre at GIFT city.

 On 5 December 2019, Business Standard reported that Bank of America opened a Global Business Services Center at GIFT.

 On 6 January 2020, Accor opened the first international hotel in GIFT City.

 On 20 January 2020, The Economic Times reported GIFT was ready to begin trading in rupee-dollar in the futures market.

 In July 2022, JPMorgan Chase, Deutsche Bank and Mitsubishi UFJ Financial Group opened new offices at the International Financial Services Centre.
 Prime Minister Narendra Modi formally opened Singapore Exchange's futures trading operation "Nifty", and India's first international bullion exchange was opened.

-In January 2025, Technip Energies started its operation in Fintechone tower.